Share this post

 When this cycle is not working properly, your melatonin may be high in early afternoon, and you get drowsy early.
 Or your cortisol may rise in the evening- representing the fight or flight nervous system being activated while you’re trying to sleep.

 Your fight or flight nervous system is your sympathetic nervous system.
-This makes your cortisol too high when you need it to be its lowest.
+This can make your cortisol too high when you need it to be its lowest.

 This is the effect of the brain not letting you sleep because it is focused on looking for danger. it is hyper aware- it’s hyper vigilant.
 This can be seen in practice if you are sleeping in a new place.